-This vegan mincemeat can be used to make homemade mince pies without any animal products!
+This vegan mincemeat can be used to make homemade mince pies without suet or any other animal products!
 It’s a rich, slightly boozy mixture made up of spices, nuts and dried fruits.
 It lasts for a long time and is perfect to give as a festive edible gift!

 I know what you’re thinking… I’m a little early…

 Winter is my absolute favourite time of year to bake so I’m getting started early with my Christmas baking.
-First on my list of things to make this festive season was some delicious vegan mincemeat.
+First on my list of things to make this festive season was some delicious mincemeat without suet.

 It looks like a lot of ingredients but it is actually such an easy recipe and takes little to no effort to make.

 I do have quite a bit of mincemeat leftover so I’d like to do some more baking with it before Christmas comes.
 I’m thinking brownies or cake, but I’m open to suggestions.
 If you have any other ideas, please let me know in the comments!

 Why is it called mincemeat?

 There was a time in history when mincemeat was made with actual animal meat along with the fruits and spices, hence the name.
 Even though it’s not made with meat nowadays, it’s not always suitable for a vegan or even vegetarian diet.
 This is usually because it contains lamb or beef suet (fat), not meat.
 But not to worry, this recipe is for mincemeat without suet!

 I can’t tell you how many funny looks I’ve had when I tell people outside of the UK about Christmas mince pies!
 I even got a little bit of abuse from people (from the USA) on Facebook last year after posting a picture of homemade mince pie pinwheels, and many people asked me, “is mincemeat vegan?”.

 Most people think it’s minced up beef in a pie, which is fair enough considering we do also have pies with minced beef as the filling, aka minced meat pies.